jnpaulson/IntroDataSci/jekyll-site/index.md

 ##Course Information

-Data science encapsulates the interdisciplinary activities required to create data-centric products and applicaitons that address specific scientific, socio-political or business questions.
+Data science encapsulates the interdisciplinary activities required to create data-centric products and applications that address specific scientific, socio-political or business questions.
  It has drawn tremendous attention from both academia and industry and is making deep inroads in industry, government, health and journalism.